-2022 2021 Loss attributable to the shareholders of the Company (SGD) Weighted average number of ordinary shares in issue (391,000) 800,000,000 (6,205,000) 800,000,000 Basic and diluted earnings per shares (Singapore cents) (0.05) (0.78)
+Profit/(loss) attributable to the shareholders of the Company (SGD)

+Weighted average number of ordinary shares in issue Basic and diluted earnings per shares (Singapore cents)

-The calculation of basic earnings per share is based on the loss for the year attributable to shareholders of the Company and the weighted average number of ordinary shares in issue during the year.
+The calculation of basic earnings per share is based on the profit/(loss) for the year attributable to shareholders of the Company and the weighted average number of ordinary shares in issue during the year.

-No adjustment has been made to the basic earnings per share presented for the years ended 30 June 2022 and 2021 in respect of a dilution as the Group had no potentially dilutive ordinary shares in issue during each of these years.
+No adjustment has been made to the basic earnings per share presented for the years ended 30 June 2023 and 2022 in respect of a dilution as the Group had no potentially dilutive ordinary shares in issue during each of these years.